taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 Prime

 - DOM Scripting: Web Design with JavaScript and the Document Object Model by Jeremy Keith
-- **JavaScript: The Definitive Guide** by David Flanagan
+- ⭐**JavaScript: The Definitive Guide** (7th, 2020) by David Flanagan
-- Professional JavaScript for Web Developers by Nicholas C. Zakas
+- **Professional JavaScript for Web Developers** (4th, 2019) by Nicholas C. Zakas
-- Eloquent JavaScript: A Modern Introduction to Programming by Marijn Haverbeke
-- Secrets of the JavaScript Ninja by Bear Bibeault and John Resig by Bear Bibeault and John Resig
-- Maintainable JavaScript by Nicholas C. Zakas
-- Understanding ECMAScript 6: The Definitive Guide for JavaScript Developers by Nicholas C. Zakas
-- DOM Enlightenment by Cody Lindley
-- Introducing functional programming with Underscore.js by Michael Fogus

-Advanced

-- **JavaScript: The Good Parts** by Douglas Crockford
-- Effective JavaScript: 68 Specific Ways to Harness the Power of JavaScript
+You Don't Know JS Series⭐

 - You Don't Know JS: Up & Going [1] by Kyle Simpson
 - You Don't Know JS: Scope & Closures [2] by Kyle Simpson
 - You Don't Know JS: this & Object Prototypes [3] by Kyle Simpson
 - You Don't Know JS: Types & Grammar [4] by Kyle Simpson
 - You Don't Know JS: Async & Performance [5] by Kyle Simpson
 - You Don't Know JS: ES6 & Beyond [6] by Kyle Simpson

+Advanced

+- ⭐**JavaScript: The Good Parts** (2008) by Douglas Crockford
+- ⭐**Secrets of the JavaScript Ninja** (2013) by Bear Bibeault and John Resig by Bear Bibeault and John Resig
+- ⭐**Eloquent JavaScript: A Modern Introduction to Programming** (3rd, 2018) by Marijn Haverbeke
+- **Effective JavaScript: 68 Specific Ways to Harness the Power of JavaScript** (2012) by David Herman
+- Maintainable JavaScript by Nicholas C. Zakas
+- Understanding ECMAScript 6: The Definitive Guide for JavaScript Developers by Nicholas C. Zakas
+- DOM Enlightenment by Cody Lindley
+- Pro JavaScript Techniques by John Resig
+- JavaScript Web Applications by Alex MacCaw
+- Closure: The Definitive Guide by Michael Bolin
+- Test-Driven JavaScript Development by Christian Johansen

+Object-Oriented, Functioal and Async Programming with JS

+- Principles of Object-Oriented Programming in JavaScript by Nicholas C. Zakas
+- Introducing functional programming with Underscore.js by Michael Fogus
+- Async JavaScript by Trevor Burnham
+- RxJS in Action by Daniels, Paul P., Atencio, Luis

+Design Patterns

+- Learning Javascript Design Patterns by Addy Osmani
+- ⭐**JavaScript Patterns** (2010) by Stoyan Stefanov
+- Pro JavaScript Design Patterns by Ross Harmes
+- Designing Web Interfaces: Principles and Patterns for Rich Interactions by Bill Scott

+Performance

-- High Performance JavaScript: Build Faster Web Application Interfaces by Nicholas C. Zakas
+- **High Performance JavaScript: Build Faster Web Application Interfaces** (2010) by Nicholas C. Zakas
 - Even Faster Web Sites: Performance Best Practices for Web Developers by Steve Souders
-- JavaScript Patterns by Stoyan Stefanov

 Some More

-- Designing Web Interfaces: Principles and Patterns for Rich Interactions by Bill Scott
 - Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems by Steve Krug
 - RESTful Web Services by Leonard Richardson
-- RxJS in Action by Daniels, Paul P., Atencio, Luis

 Tutorials